 Watch the official KPFT LSB listener candidate video forums/debates (now on YouTube), in which five of our candidates participated (others were not able to do so on the date these were recorded):

-- Forum #1, with Darelle Robbins, Teresa Allen, and Bill Crosier, and one of the other candidates (not endorsed by us): youtu.be/PXz1HXTYZf8
+- Listener Candidate Forum with Rick Pothoff, Vaneicia Williams, Paula Miller and two of the other candidates (not endorsed by us)

 How to vote?

-If KPFT has your e-mail address, you should have been getting weekly e-mails sent from “Pacifica Foundation <firstname.lastname@example.org>” with a subject line that starts with “2018 Pacifica Station Elections – KPFT”.
+If KPFT has your e-mail address, you will get weekly e-mails sent from “Pacifica Foundation <firstname.lastname@example.org>” with a subject line that starts with “2019 Pacifica Station Elections – KPFT”.
+The first was sent on August 15.
 So look for one of those e-mails.
 It will have your online voting credentials.

-If KPFT does not have your e-mail address, you should have received an envelope with a paper ballot during late January.
+If KPFT does not have your e-mail address, you should receive an envelope with a paper ballot during the last half of August.

 Didn’t get a ballot?

 Look in your e-mail for a message from Pacifica Foundation, email@example.com, with instructions on voting online.
 E-mail reminders are being sent weekly, if KPFT has your correct e-mail address.
-Otherwise, you should have received a paper ballot the week of Jan.
-22-26.
-If you did not get either a paper or electronic ballot, please fill out this ballot request form today and provide all needed information – and be sure to click on the Submit button at the bottom: goo.gl/forms/BvfLLCrl4DnnB0pD3 You should immediately get an e-mail confirmation of your request, but it may take up to two weeks to get your membership verified and for you to get a ballot.
+Otherwise, you should receive a paper ballot during the last half of August.
+If you do not get either a paper or electronic ballot by Sep.
+1, please fill out this ballot request form today and provide all needed information – and be sure to click on the Submit button at the bottom: goo.gl/forms/BvfLLCrl4DnnB0pD3 You should immediately get an e-mail confirmation of your request, but it may take up to two weeks to get your membership verified and for you to get a ballot.

-If you donated at least $25 to KPFT during the period Nov.
-20, 2017 to Nov.
-19, 2018, then you are a member eligible to vote in these KPFT elections, and should have received a ballot.
-If two people in your family jointly donated at least $50 during that year, then you should have received two ballots.
+If you donated at least $25 to KPFT during the period July 1, 2018 to June 30, 2019, then you are a member eligible to vote in these KPFT elections, and should receive a ballot.
+If two people in your family jointly donated at least $50 during that year, then you should receive two ballots.
 So fill out the above form if you did not get your ballot (or both ballots if there are two of you).

 And thanks for supporting KPFT, our station for peace, justice, and independent voices and music!